desiderati/commons/README.md

 - Removed dependency with org.reflections.
 - Updated some dependency versions.
 - Update the copyright.
+- Updated the Java version on buildspec.yml.
+- Maven version should be 3.8.8 because of GitHub Actions.
+- Created the BroadcastController on module common-web-notification.
+- Created the module common-web-notification-client.
+- Renamed AbstractEntity.kt to AbstractIdentity.kt.
+- Revised all module common-jms.
+- Fixed the input in pageable.graphqls.
+- Better Liquibase Maven Plugin integration.
+- Updated the dependencies.
+Fixed some typos.
+Fixed minor warnings.
+- Enabled a way of setting custom properties for a test annotated with @ServiceJpaTest.
+- Created a class which provides static access to the Spring application context.
+- Defined a mechanism for context propagation when working with asynchronous tasks our suspended methods.
+- Defined a way of retrieving (statically) an internationalized message.
+- Added an ability to verify if the authenticated used is an administrator.

 #### [3.2.1.RELEASE] - 2023-12-13
 - Added support to create request scoped beans within async threads.